 There are many reasons why we seek counselling, it may be an immediate, urgent need or it may be a long-standing issue that has come to a point where you need help to navigate through it.
-I am an experienced Counsellor, I have been working as a therapist for 12 years and in that time I have supported clients with a wide range of issues including anxiety and panic, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
+I am an experienced Counsellor, I have been working as a therapist for 12 years and in that time I have supported clients with a wide range of issues including anxiety and panic, generalised anxiety disorder, depression, family issues, eating disorders/disordered eating, issues around identity including gender and sexuality, coming to terms with a big life change.
 I am passionate about the difference counselling can make and have seen countless clients finish our work together in a better place than they started.